CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 services.AddSingleton<LoggingActionFilter>();
 ```

-To be complete there is another way to use ActionFilters that needs arguments passed into the constructor.
+To be complete, there is another way to use ActionFilters that needs arguments passed into the constructor.
 You can use the `TypeFilterAttribute` to automatically instantiate the filter.
-But using this attribute the Filter isn't instantiate by the dependency injection container and the arguments need to get specified as argument of the `TypeFilterAttribute`.
+But using this attribute, the Filter isn't instantiate by the dependency injection container and the arguments need to get specified as argument of the `TypeFilterAttribute`.
 See the next snippet from the [docs](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters):

 ```csharp
 [TypeFilter(typeof(AddHeaderAttribute),